-Conventional wisdom tells you that your ideal client is one who shares your hobbies and loves the TV shows you love.
+Conventional wisdom says that your ideal client is one who shares your hobbies and loves the TV shows you love.
 But the Blumes learned quickly that those identifiers didn’t actually matter.

 The Blumes keep their mini sessions experience as automated as possible with a handful of trusted partners including ShootProof for online galleries and selling.

 The Blumes launch each mini session event with a simple marketing email.
 First, they reach out to their exclusive audience – legacy clients who get early booking access.
 Then, if there are still mini session slots available, they email a broader list of leads and advertise the event via social media.

-The Blumes’ mini sessions landing page provides a glimpse into the experience, and invites interested families to request a time slot.
+Each landing page for the Blumes’ mini sessions provides a glimpse into the experience and invites interested families to request a time slot.
 From there, clients are granted a 24-hour window to review the session details, sign the contract, and secure their booking.

 A short series of two to three pre-session emails ensures the best possible photography experience for each client.
 The Blumes recommend sharing this information with your clients:

 - wardrobe tips to help them look their best